Q: How many days are you closed each year? Do you have a spring or summer break?

 We do not have specific drop-off hours, however you may not drop off in the Wobbly Walker or Busy Bee room between 11am and 2 pm unless you have pre-arranged it with your child’s teachers.

 If you do not need the flexibility of full day care, you can contract for specific hours.
-Please see our tuition schedule for more details.
+Please see Tuition and Enrollment for more details.

 Q. Do you have low staff turnover?

 A. Yes!
 St. John’s is lucky to have very low turnover among staff.
-Many of our teachers have been here for five or more years.
+72% of our teachers have been here 5+ years.
 Our director has been here since 2003 and we have several staff who have been here more then 10 years, and a few who are past 15 years!

 Q. What education does your staff have?